-A two-time national champion player, assistant coach Calvin Beamon, in his fifth year at South Carolina, works with the Gamecock hitters and outfielders.
+A two-time national champion player, assistant coach Calvin Beamon spent seven years at South Carolina working with the Gamecock hitters and outfielders.

-The Gamecock offense has set 18 new team single-season records under Beamon's guidance, including three in 2015: home runs (60), slugging percentage (.473) and on-base percentage (.391).
-This marked the fourth year in a row South Carolina set new records in round-trippers and slugging percentage.
+The Gamecock offense set 25 new team single-season records under Beamon’s guidance, including three in 2015: home runs (60), slugging percentage (.473) and on-base percentage (.391).
+The year 2015 marked the fourth year in a row South Carolina set new records in round-trippers and slugging percentage.

-Over his five years, the Gamecocks' team batting average has never been below .265, jumping to a high of .301 in 2013, only the second team batting average over .300 in team history.
-The five years with on-base percentages over .340 surpasses what the squad had done in the first 29 years of recorded stats.
+Over his tenure, the Gamecocks’ team batting average was never below .265, jumping to a high of .301 in 2013, only the second team batting average over .300 in team history.
+The six years with on-base percentages over .340 surpasses what the squad had done in the first 29 years of recorded stats.

 In 2013, South Carolina set new marks in runs (338), home runs (45), RBI (295), slugging percentage (.450), hit-by-pitches (60) and on-base percentage (.384) on the season.
 It was the second-consecutive year the Gamecocks posted new bests in home runs, slugging and hit-by-pitches.
 In the single-season batting top 15s, 27 Gamecocks garnered consideration, including first-team Easton All-America and second-team All-SEC infielder Samie Garcia, who had 12 of those alone.
 Alaynie Page posted five marks as a freshman, including in runs, home runs and walks.